FedeClaudi/refy/README.md

 * referee is completely open source, you can get the code and tweak it to improve the recomendation engine
 * referee doesn't just use a single paper or a subset of (overly generic) keywords to find new papers, instead it compares *all* of your papers' abstracts against a database of papers metadata, producing much more relevant results

+### disclaimer
+The dataset used here is a subset of a [larger dataset of scientific papers](https://www.semanticscholar.org/paper/Construction-of-the-Literature-Graph-in-Semantic-Ammar-Groeneveld/649def34f8be52c8b66281af98ae884c09aef38b).
+The dataset if focused on neuroscience papers published in the latest 30 years.
+If you want to include older papers or are interested in another field, then follow the instructions to create your custom database.

+### (possible) future improvements
+- [ ] use [scibert](https://github.com/allenai/scibert) instead of tf-idf for creating the embedding.
+This should also make it possible to embed the database's papers before use (unlike tf-idf which needs to run on the entire corpus every time).

 ### Overview
 The core feature making referee unique among papers recomendation systems is that it analyzes **your entire library** of papers and matches it against a **vast database** of scientific papers to find new relevant papers.
 This is obviously an improvement compared e.g. to finding papers similar to *one paper you like*.